rubenhortas/rubenhortas.github.io/_posts/2023-07-03-htb-nibbles-walkthrough.md

 ```

 We can see that we were right.
-The target machine is a GNU/Linux host (Ubuntu), has a web service running on port 80 (Apache 2.4.18) and, moreover, has a ssh service running on port 22.
+The target machine is a GNU/Linux host (Ubuntu), has a web service (Apache 2.4.18) running on port 80 and, moreover, has a ssh service (OpenSSH 7.2p2) running on port 22.

-## Web footprinting
+# Web footprinting

 If we open the target in our browser, shows us a simple `Hello world!` message.
 But, if we check the page source code, we can see an interesting comment: